 Venture into the heart of the mysterious world of the Incas on a spectacular trek that offers the utter solitude of a hidden Inca realm!
 The terrain and scenery on our Hidden Inca Trail trek is very similar to that of the famous Inca Trail, but here you’ll have the trails all to yourself.
 Revel in views of ice-clad peaks and turquoise mountain lakes, visit traditionally dressed Quechua herders in their beautiful and remote villages, and enjoy pampering by our experienced camp staff.
 And the grand finale?
 Exploring magical Machu Picchu!

-Our First Class Option features the Casa Andina Private Collection in Cusco, built around a colonial mansion, and the Machu Picchu Pueblo Hotel at Aguas Calientes, with whitewashed cottages connected by stone pathways.
+Our Classic Accommodations feature the Casa Andina Premium Cusco, built around a colonial mansion, and the Machu Picchu Pueblo Hotel at Aguas Calientes, with whitewashed cottages connected by stone pathways.

-Our Deluxe Option features the Hotel Monasterio, a 16th century monastery close to Cusco’s central square that is now a luxurious 5-star hotel, and the Machu Picchu Sanctuary Lodge, with its unique status as the only hotel right at the entrance to the ruins.
+Our Optional Upgrades feature the Hotel Monasterio, a 16th century monastery close to Cusco’s central square that is now a luxurious 5-star hotel, and the Machu Picchu Sanctuary Lodge, with its unique status as the only hotel right at the entrance to the ruins.